CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ## Import a Topology

 Network topologies describe which nodes a data center is comprised of, how they are configured and which other nodes they are connected to.
 A format is a way to structure and represent such topologies.
 Air is able to create simulations out of network topologies structured using a supported format.
-In order to import a topology, [the following API endpoint](https://air.nvidia.com/api/#/v2/v2_simulations_import_create) should be used.

-{{< tabs "TabID111 ">}}
+{{< tabs "TabID110 ">}}
 {{< tab "Example 1">}}

 The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces, and the Out-of-Band management network enabled by default.